+Regression trees, a variant of decision trees, aim to predict outcomes we would consider real numbers such as the optimal prescription dosage, the cost of gas next year or the number of expected Covid-19 cases this winter.
 At their core, decision tree models are nested if-else conditions.
-Regression trees, a variant of decision trees, aim to predict outcomes we would consider real numbers such as the optimal prescription dosage, the cost of gas next year or the number of expected COVID cases this winter.
 We can think of this model as a tree because regression models attempt to determine the relationship between one dependent variable and a series of independent variables that split off from the initial data set.

 What Is a Regression Tree?